a00908270/masterthesis/thesis.md

 #### Feedback networks

-Feedback networks are networks where neurons are also connected between different layers, but the output of a neuron can connected with an input of other neuron.
-Output values are therefore dependant from previous input values of the neural network. \cite{haun1998simulation}
+Feedback networks are networks where neurons are also connected between different layers, but the output of a neuron can be connected to an input of another neuron.
+Output values are therefore dependant from previous input values of the neural network. \cite{haun1998simulation} Feedback networks are further grouped into defined constructed networks and trained networks.
+Defined constructed networks already have a defined structure when the data is presented, for example Hopfield networks.
+Trained networks can be trained with supervised and unsupervised training, for example the ART-1 (Adaptive Resonance Theory). \cite{haun1998simulation}

-TODO Figure

-##### Defined constructed networks

-asdf

-##### Trained networks